PTSD and Drug Addiction Treatment at Lumina Recovery

 Arousal Symptoms

-PTSD (complex PTSD and otherwise) can result in changes in physical and emotional reactions, also known as arousal symptoms.
+PTSD (complex and otherwise) can result in changes in physical and emotional reactions, also known as arousal symptoms.
 These include a heightened startle response, constant vigilance for potential threats, self-destructive actions like excessive drinking or reckless driving, problems with sleeping and concentration, irritability, frequent angry outbursts or aggressive behaviors, and overwhelming feelings of guilt or shame.

 The Connection Between PTSD and Developing Addiction